Fresh or Frozen Fruits and Vegetables – Which One to Opt for Young Kids?

 Fruits and vegetables provide endless nutritional benefits for growing kids.
-We’re sure this fact is well-known to all doting parents like you!
-From reducing obesity risk to providing essential vitamins and minerals, fruits and vegetables are a must on any kid’s plate.
-The good news is – managing your child’s fruit and vegetable intake isn’t very difficult now; even if she’s a fussy eater.
+From reducing the obesity risk to providing essential vitamins and minerals, fruits and vegetables are a must on any kid’s plate.
+The good news is – managing your child’s fruit and vegetable intake isn’t very difficult now, even if she’s a fussy eater.
 When in season, fruits and veggies are available in plenty, but you can now provide these vital foods all year round by freezing them.
 Read more on the pros and cons of using frozen fruits and vegetables for kids.

-Fruits and veggies may not be a child’s favourite; not often they know and understand the benefits, though.
-Hence for parents, it becomes a daunting task.
-They often have to beg, plead, scold and sometimes even bribe their kids to eat their daily dose of 5 fruits and vegetables.
-All in all it takes a lot of effort to get kids to eat fruits and vegetables in the limited time that the produce is in season.
+Parents often have to beg, plead, scold and sometimes even bribe their kids to eat their daily dose of seasonal fruits and vegetables.
 There’s an easy solution for this problem – frozen food!
 Now the question arises, ‘Are frozen fruits and vegetables nutritious?’
-Good News!
 Although there may be minor differences in nutritional composition, frozen food is generally as good for health as fresh food.
-You just have to be watchful on a few pointers as mentioned ahead.

 Advantages of Using Frozen Fruits and Vegetables: